-7.5.7 The density would be slightly lower to the west (within the Conservation Area) and would increase to the east with the three storey flatted blocks sited towards the eastern boundary closest to Grove Crescent which itself includes a number of three storey flatted blocks.
+- 7.5.7 In terms of scale and massing, the development will consist of two-storey dwelling houses (detached, semi-detached and terraced) of varying designs, and three-storey flatted blocks, all set within a landscaped setting.
+A traditional design is proposed which references Arts and Crafts detailing with pitched roofs with hipped, cat-slide features and gables on larger buildings. - 7.5.8 The density would be slightly lower to the west (within the Conservation Area) and would increase to the east with the three storey flatted blocks sited towards the eastern boundary closest to Grove Crescent which itself includes a number of three storey flatted blocks.